Music Career Finder

 Additional Resources

-Reynolds suggests aspiring Roadies check out the resources available on “my website, livemusicbusiness.com.
-I also have an online course, Five Steps to a Roadie Job.
+Reynolds suggests aspiring roadies check out the resources available on his website and through his online course, Five Steps to a Roadie Job.

 “There’s lots of good stuff out there.
 It basically all says the same thing.
 If you speak to people in the industry who say, ‘You can’t learn it, you just do it,’ that’s true to a certain extent but it’s good to know how a gig works [and] what the typical day is, so you don’t look like a complete numpty.